-As shared in an announcement on November 3, 2020, a final decision has been made that there will not be an Off-Campus Application Process for the 2021-22 academic year.
+As shared in an announcement sent out on October 11, 2021, a final decision has been made that there will not be an Off-Campus Application Process for the 2022-23 academic year.
 Students who are not already off-campus approved or who do not meet the residence/off-campus policy exemption criteria should not sign an off-campus lease for next year.

 Ithaca College (IC) is a residential college with a three-year on campus expectation (see the full policy).
 IC requires all non-senior students (class standing is determined based on the number of semesters enrolled, not academic credits) live on campus for their first, second, and third years of study.